Top 10 Free Learning Management Systems in 2025: Buyer’s Guide

 2. Chamilo

-Best for social learning and academic activities
+Best for social learning & academic activities

 Chamilo LMS is a versatile, open-source platform I used to create and manage online courses.
 Its dynamic social learning network is quite good.